pinareceaktan/my-cv/README.md

 ## Experience 👩🏻‍💻
 **Senior Data Scientist** @ [Hepsiburada](https://www.hepsiburada.com/) _(October 2022- present)_<br>
-- Develop and maintain a machine learning model for fast review creation based on user-generated content for a specific product type on Hepsiburada's main product team Hermes.
+- Maintaining and developing a rapid review generation pipeline utilizing user comments for Hepsiburada's primary team, Hermes.
 Utilize natural language processing techniques to analyze user comments and generate concise and informative reviews, resulting in a significant increase in review quality and quantity.
 Collaborate with cross-functional teams to integrate the model into the product workflow and continuously improve its accuracy and efficiency.
 <br><br>

 **Reseaerch Engineer** @ [Huawei](https://www.huawei.com/tr/) _(September 2019- October 2022)_<br>
 - Developed a multilingual spelling correction model for the search module of Huawei App Gallery, supporting English, Spanish, Russian, and Arabic languages.
-- Finetuned language models, including BERT, to relate domain and language-specific queries on a search engine system.
+- Domain adaptation of language models for app gallery search system.
 - Implemented a hybrid keyword extraction pipeline for mapping apps with related queries for AG search.
 - Implemented a parallel corpus filtering pipeline in collaboration with AARC of Huawei, resulting in a published ACL paper and a ranking in the EMNLP contest of WMT20.
 - **_Technologies used:_** Python3.x, TensorFlow, PyTorch, NLTK, SpaCy, Scikit-learn, Pandas, Jupyter.